mave5/caffe_changed_accuracy_layer/README.md

 #Carry out testing every 50 training iterations.
 test_interval: 50

-4- In case you want to see the accuracy values for both training and test data, you can add the layers: layer {
+4- If you want to see the accuracy values for both training and test data, you can add the layers:

+layer {

   name: "accuracy"

   type: "Accuracy"

   bottom: "output"

   bottom: "label"

   top: "accuracy_train"

   include {

     phase: TRAIN

   }

 }

 layer {

   name: "accuracy"

   type: "Accuracy"

   bottom: "output"

   bottom: "label"

   top: "accuracy_test"

   include {

     phase: TEST

   }

 }

 Now, if you train the network, you should be able to see the accuracy an loss value for both training and test data.